lluu0029/AI-Pacman/README.md

 python pacman.py -l layouts/q2_testClassic.lay -p Q2_Agent --timeout=30
 ```

 This repository is originally cloned from the `assignment1` branch of the repository at <https://github.com/ethantwills/fit3080_2024>.
-If there are updates to this code, please merge from here.